 - Technology through the use of science and engineering to both identify and provide appropriate solutions to many of the fundamental problems facing the poor and marginalised members of society in developing countries.
 Strenghts include research into access to clean water and good sanitation, sustainable agriculture and alternative sources of energy

 - Social Protection and Justice which focuses on examining the many dimensions of poverty, under-development and justice in developing countries and the related policy and institutional responses.

 Trinity College Dublin has made a fundamental commitment to International Development, to be a university of consequence on a global scale.

 Research Institutes / Centres

 The Trinity International Development Initiative (TIDI) forms an overarching structure to coordinating and promoting International Development Research and education at Trinity.
-TIDI is a College wide initiative involving all three Faculties and multiple disciplines.
+TIDI is a College wide initiative involving all three faculties and multiple disciplines.
 It is a key enabler in attracting world class researchers and collaborators to Trinity and in giving visibility to and engaging with stakeholders and policy makers.
-International Development Research is formally recognised by the University as a priority research area with capacity and scale.